-Thomas E. Bauer’s CD productions have received numerous awards, including the Orphée d`Or and La Musica Korea (for Die Winterreise), the Stanley Sadie Prize and a Gramophone Award (for Handel’s Apollo e Dafne) and an ECHO Award (for Elijah).
-His recording of Bach solo cantatas will be released by OehmsClassics in 2013.
-Klaus Voswinckel’s documentary film Winterreise – Schubert in Siberia recounts the story of Bauer’s adventurous recital tour with the Trans-Siberian Railway.
-The film has been shown several times on television.
+Thomas E. Bauer’s CD productions have received numerous awards, including the Orphée d`Or and La Musica Korea (for Die Winterreise), the Stanley Sadie Handel Recording Prize and Gramophone Recording of the Month (for Handel’s Apollo e Dafne), and the German Echo Prize (for Mendelssohn’s Elijah).
+OehmsClassics has released his recording of solo cantatas by J. S. Bach.
+Broadcast several times on German TV, Klaus Voswinckel’s telefilm “Winterreise – Schubert in Siberia” relates Bauer’s adventurous recital tour with the Trans-Siberian Railway.

 Thomas E. Bauer is the founder and artistic director of the Kulturwald Festival in the Bavarian Forest, which will be featuring Wagner’s Rheingold this season.

 2016/2017 season (Representatives: Daniela Spering, general management; Stephanie Watin, administration)